 Having to think about a “cloud strategy” sounds intimidating.
 But it doesn’t have to be.
 An experienced vendor should walk you through everything and ensure you make informed choices.

-Scott moved his company to CRM Live last December – and it all went seamlessly.
+Langara transitioned to CRM Live December 2017 – and it went seamlessly.
 One of the insights from the process, which he happily shared with us, was that he felt CRM was naturally adapted to the cloud.
 “Like a giant rolodex,” he said, it was process light and thus consumed very little bandwidth, while it integrated very well with his other business apps.

 The bottom line